Koromix/rygel/src/rekkord/README.md

 The **write-only key** (public key) is derived from this master key (secret key).

-Rekord repositories support multiple user accounts.
+Rekkord repositories support multiple user accounts.
 A **user account named default** is created when the repository is initialized.
 The master key and the write-key are each encrypted and stored in the repository with two account passwords:

 - *Master password*, which allows writing and reading from the repository
 - *Write-only password*, which can be used to create snapshots but cannot be used to list or restore existing snapshots

-You will need one or the other to use other rekord commands.
+You will need one or the other to use other rekkord commands.
 Please store these passwords securely.

 However, if you lose them, you will still be able to reset any account (including the default one) **as long as you have the master key**.
 As mentioned previously, this one, you must not lose or leak!